Design Ideas Submission Guide

-Send us your text and graphics in any reasonable format, such as plain text, RTF, ODT, or Word.
+Send us your text in any reasonable format, such as plain text, RTF, ODT, or Word.
 If there are embedded images in the document, make sure to also send them as separate files.
 Design Ideas must be your original work, and you must not have published them elsewhere.

 Tips and requirements: